Analysis | Who’s who in the Matt Gaetz scandal

 The Daily Beast also reported that both Gaetz and Greenberg are connected on Venmo with a woman who Greenberg had sent money using a taxpayer-funded credit card.

 Valdes, Ray.
-Valdes was the incumbent Republican tax assessor in Seminole County, Fla. who Joel Greenberg opposed in 2016.
+Valdes was the incumbent Republican tax assessor in Seminole County, Fla., who Joel Greenberg opposed in 2016.
 Valdes’s bid for reelection was tarnished by reports that he’d unethically profited from his position.

 “It’s disgusting because he’s using his position to get rich,” Greenberg complained at the time.